ProjectAida/stats-generator/README.md

 2. Mac or Linux
 	- Install mono on your computer.
 	- Use `mono [application name]` to run this program.

+### Set-Up ###
+Running the program requires .txt files for comparison, e.g. "classifier-pages-false.txt" to be compared with "ground-truth-pages-false.txt," or "classifier-pages-true.txt" to be compared with "ground-truth-pages-true.txt."

 ## Running the Program ##